ToonVanEyck/OpenFlap/README.md

 OpenFlap
 ========

+**DISCLAIMER:**

+**This is still a work in progress.
+Using the the code and files in this repository to create your own display is not recommended at the moment!**

 The OpenFlap project aims to create a open source, affordable split-flap display for the makers and tinkerers of the world.

 ![OpenFlap Module][module_gif]